cpmech/pmsim/README.md

-# Porous media simulator using the Finite Element Method
+# Porous Media Simulator using the Finite Element Method

+🚧 Work in progress...

 This code implements simulator using the finite element method for the behavior of solids, structures, and porous media.